peussen/wp-tripolis/README.txt

 some help figuring all the field codes out.

 == Changelog ==

+= 0.1.1 =
+* Deployment fixes, which required making a new tag

 = 0.1 =
 * Initial release, only supports subscribe form